 Generally, the java_installation_base_folder location is C:\Program Files\Java\jdk<version>

-For 32 bit installation on 64 bit machines, the java_installation_base_folder location is C:\Program Files (x86)\Java\jdk<version>
+For 64 bit machines, the java_installation_base_folder location is C:\Program Files (x86)\Java\jdk<version> or the above one.

 For Linux, you might be using either OpenJDK or Oracle JDK.
 You can use the whereis java command to find java executable location on your Linux machine.